 None are so old as those who have outlived enthusiasm. — Henry David Thoreau

-As the story goes, I was born on April 1, 1954, in Cadillac, Michigan.
-Yes, I am an April Fool and, as my wife, kids, and grandkids will tell you, I happily embrace the fool archetype, especially when it comes to nonconformity.
+My story begins on April 1, 1954, in Cadillac, Michigan.
+Yes, I am an April Fool, and, as my wife, kids, and grandkids will tell you, I happily embrace the fool archetype, especially when it comes to nonconformity.
 I owe a lot to Dad and Mom.
 More than anyone else I know Dad embodies the hard-working and selfless father archetype—belly laugh and all—that inspires all who had the fortune to know him.
-He aspired me to dream, to seek excellence, and to persevere.
+He emboldened me to dream, to seek excellence, and to persevere.
 Besides, if I didn’t start working at basketball camps as a counselor at age 15, I knew I would have to continue to trim, bail, and load Christmas trees for him.
-It was bad enough that we had to mow our eight-acre lawn with a push mower.
 I learned patience and the power of tenderness from Mom.

 No matter how far we come, our parents are always in us. — Brad Meltzer